PyFstat/PyFstat/joss-paper/paper.md

 and Virgo [@TheVirgo:2014hva] data.
 See @Prix:2009oha, @Riles:2017evm, and @Sieniawska:2019hmd for reviews of the field.

-The `PyFstat` package provides a convenient interface to perform a range of CW data analysis tasks.
+The `PyFstat` package provides tools to perform a range of CW data analysis tasks.
 It revolves around the $\mathcal{F}$-statistic, first introduced by @Jaranowski:1998qm: